Introduction

 Background

-Speakers for Africa is deeply committed to constructing pit latrines for schools in Uganda, recognizing the critical need for improved sanitation.
-We have already secured government approval, reliable contractors, and access to affordable building materials, ensuring this project is both practical and cost-effective.
-Drawing from our observations of other latrine projects, we are applying best practices to guarantee success.
+We are deeply committed to constructing pit latrines for schools in Uganda, addressing the urgent need for improved sanitation.
+We have secured government approvals, reliable contractors, and access to affordable materials, ensuring this project is practical, cost-effective, and sustainable.

-Decades of building durable relationships in the country allow us to negotiate fair prices and avoid common problems faced by some other nonprofits.
-With a proven reputation for delivering on promises, we ensure donors’ contributions are maximized and responsibly allocated.
-We provide live-streamed updates to show exactly how donations are making a difference, fostering trust and transparency throughout the process.
+With a reputation for building durable relationships in Uganda, we negotiate fair prices and avoid common challenges faced by other nonprofits.
+We maximize donor contributions through responsible allocation and provide live-streamed updates to showcase the direct impact of every donation, fostering trust and transparency throughout the process.

 Executive Summary